Is a nonviolent world possible?

 What applies to the individual memory, as well applies to collective memory.
 As long as we consider ourselves as victims, the energy remains blocked and manifests itself in depression and fear.
 It turns into self-hatred or vengeance, manifests itself in anger and outbursts of violence, or simmers as ressentiment.
 Only when we can consider the suffered violence as irrevocably bygone, can the energies be released.
 As a result, they express themselves in creativity, spontaneity, and mental clarity.

 Finding the language again

 Not only has violence an immediate effect, but it also has a sudden, overwhelming impact.
 Therefore, a violent assault, a traumatic experience, or an aggressive provocation often leaves us speechless.
-It often takes hours or even days to figure out, what we could have replied after we have been hurt.
-Hence, finding words to express what has happened is an important step to free ourselves from the spell of violence.
-This can happen in a conversation with a friend or therapist or by de-scribing the emotions triggered by the injury.
+It often takes hours or even days to figure out, what we could have replied to after we have been hurt.
+Hence, finding words to express what has happened is an important step to freeing ourselves from the spell of violence.
+This can happen in a conversation with a friend or therapist or by describing the emotions triggered by the injury.

 “Trauma let people fall silent. […] keeping traumatic experiences to oneself, however, maintains their impact. […] Breaking the silence is the first step in replacing automated reaction patterns with conscious decisions.“12